Sitosterolemia: Epidemiology

-Around 80 cases have been reported in the literature worldwide; hence, this condition appears to be relatively rare.
+Around 100 cases have been reported in the literature worldwide; hence, this condition appears to be relatively rare.
 It is probable that sitosterolemia is significantly underdiagnosed and many patients are probably misdiagnosed as having hyperlipidemia.
+Some sources estimate a prevalence of 1 in 50,000.

+Because ezetimibe is also used to lower cholesterol levels, some patients may give false-negative results on testing.